wenxi-zeng/couldcomputing/cassandra.md

         ```

-    * Membership updates

-        CC signals the proxy to start the update

-        ```bash

-        dht-cc --members-update

-        ```

 2. Load balancing

-    CC requests proxy to create or remove a virtual node of a data node
+    CC requests a data node to change its range

     ```bash